hasanmoudud/geocompr/main.md

 Instead we show how to tune hyperparameters for (spatial) predictions.

 Remember that 125,500 models were necessary to retrieve bias-reduced performance estimates when using 100-repeated 5-fold spatial cross-validation and a random search of 50 iterations (see section \@ref(svm)).
-In the hyperparameter tuning fold, we found the best hyperparameter combination which in turn was used in the outer performance loop for predicting the test data of a specific spatial partition.
+In the hyperparameter tuning level, we found the best hyperparameter combination which in turn was used in the outer performance level for predicting the test data of a specific spatial partition (see also Figure \@ref(fig:inner-outer)).
 This was done for five spatial partitions, and repeated a 100 times yielding in total 500 optimal hyperparameter combinations.
 Which one should we use for making spatial predictions?
 The answer is simple, none at all.
 Remember, the tuning was done to retrieve a bias-reduced performance estimate, not to do the best possible spatial prediction.
 For the latter, one estimates the best hyperparameter combination from the complete dataset.
 This means, the inner hyperparameter tuning level is no longer needed which makes perfectly sense since we are applying our model to new data (unvisited field observations) for which the true outcomes are unavailable, hence testing is impossible in any case.
-In short, we tune the hyperparameters for a good spatial prediction on the complete dataset via a 5-fold spatial CV with one repetition.
+Therefore, we tune the hyperparameters for a good spatial prediction on the complete dataset via a 5-fold spatial CV with one repetition.
 <!-- If we used more than one repetition (say 2) we would retrieve multiple optimal tuned hyperparameter combinations (say 2) -->

 The preparation for the modeling using the **mlr** package includes the construction of a response-predictor matrix containing only variables which should be used in the modeling and the construction of a separate coordinate dataframe.